stevekerrick/GraphqlToTsql/docs/documentation.md

 ## Settings

-The `GraphqlActions` class is the top-level `GraphqlToTsql` class.
-It has two public methods you can use to process a GraphQL query:
-* `TranslateAndRunQuery`
-* `TranslateToTsql`

-Both methods have a required parameter of type `GraphqlActionSettings` which has the following properties.
+When calling on `GraphqlToTsql`, there is a required parameter of type `GraphqlActionSettings` which has the following properties.

 ```csharp